modulovalue/single_base/README.md

 # single_base
-Platform-agnostic bloc and storage interfaces for dart
+Platform agnostic bloc and storage interfaces for dart

 Provides interfaces for:
 - Disposable Blocs